OpenLoop Health |4/23/2026|4 min read

 3. The FDA Review Process Continues in the Background

-Category 2 peptides moving to Category 1 isn’t a final regulatory determination.
-The FDA would still complete its evaluation, seek advice from the PCAC, and proceed through notice-and-comment rulemaking before making a final inclusion decision on the 503A bulks list.
+A favorable PCAC recommendation in July would not be a final regulatory determination.
+The FDA would still complete its evaluation and proceed through notice-and-comment rulemaking before making a final inclusion decision on the 503A bulks list.
 Depending on where the substance sits in that pipeline, the process could take years.

 What should brands, telehealth platforms, and pharmacy partners do now?